On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Methods

 \end{description}

-Note that the higher the computed SSIM and pSNR values are, the higher the quality of the reconstruction is, whereas for the NMSE values, the lower they are the lower the quality of the reconstruction is.
-Reported values for SSIM and NMSE are multiplied by $100$ and $1000$, respectively.
+Note that the higher the computed SSIM, SNR, and pSNR values, the higher the quality of the reconstruction is.
+Conversely, for the HFEN and NMSE values, the lower they are, the higher the quality of the reconstruction is.
+Reported values for SSIM and NMSE are multiplied by 100 and 1000, respectively.